-Requisition # 2018-9494 Department VP for Finance and Treasurer Category Executive - Dean, Provost, Vice President Full-Time / Part-Time Full-Time
+Requisition # 2018-9494 Department President Category Executive - Dean, Provost, Vice President Full-Time / Part-Time Full-Time Application Deadline

 Princeton University seeks an accomplished financial management executive with expertise in both strategy and operations to serve as Vice President, Finance and Treasurer.
 The Vice President is the Chief Financial Officer of the University, is a valued participant in strategic conversations about the University's view, and leads the delivery of financial stewardship, analysis and operations for the University.

 The Vice President oversees the Office of Finance and Treasury, whose mission is to efficiently and effectively steward the University's financial resources, and to provide guidance and support for other administrative and academic departments' financial management activity.
 The organization—a team of approximately 140 staff—also has an important role in ensuring compliance with both internal and external financial regulation and policies.
 To meet these responsibilities, Finance and Treasury focuses on long-term financial planning in support of the University's academic mission and aspirations, as well as on facilitating efficient and compliant day-to-day financial business.

 Finance and Treasury is organized to support the University's strategic initiatives:

 • Capital Planning and Financing